lucasmoschen/covid-19-model/README.md

  In this article we propose a compartmental model for the dynamics of Coronavirus Disease 2019(COVID-19).
-We take into account the presence of asymptomatic infections and the main policiesthat  have  been  adopted  so far  for  the  combat  of  this  disease:  isolation  (or  social distancing)  ofa portion of the population,  quarantine for confirmed cases and testing.
-We model isolation byseparating the population in two groups: one composed by key-workers that keep working duringthe  pandemic  and  have a  usual  contact  rate,  and  a  second  group  consisting  of  people  that areenforced/recommended to stay at home.
-We refer to quarantine as strict isolation, and it is appliedto confirmed infected cases.
+We take into account the presence of asymptomatic infections and the main policies that  have  been  adopted  so far  for  the  combat  of  this  disease:  isolation  (or  social distancing)  ofa portion of the population,  quarantine for confirmed cases and testing.
+We model isolation by separating the population in two groups: one composed by key-workers that keep working during the  pandemic  and  have a  usual  contact  rate,  and  a  second  group  consisting  of  people  that are enforced/recommended to stay at home.
+We refer to quarantine as strict isolation, and it is applied to confirmed infected cases.

- In the proposed model, the proportion of people in isolation, the level of contact reduction andthe testing rate are control parameters that can vary in time, representing policies that evolve indifferent stages.
-We obtain an explicit expression for the basic reproduction numberR0in terms ofthe parameters of the disease and of the control policies.
-In this way we can quantify the effect thatisolation and testing have in the evolution of the epidemic.
-We present a series of simulations toillustrate different realistic scenarios.
-From the expression ofR0and the simulations we concludethat isolation (social distancing) and testing among asymptomatic cases are fundamental actions tocontrol the epidemic, and the stricter these measures are and the sooner they are implemented, themore lives can be saved.
+ In the proposed model, the proportion of people in isolation, the level of contact reduction and the testing rate are control parameters that can vary in time, representing policies that evolve indifferent stages.
+We obtain an explicit expression for the basic reproduction numberR0in terms of the parameters of the disease and of the control policies.
+In this way we can quantify the effect that isolation and testing have in the evolution of the epidemic.
+We present a series of simulations to illustrate different realistic scenarios.
+From the expression ofR0and the simulations we conclude that isolation (social distancing) and testing among asymptomatic cases are fundamental actions to control the epidemic, and the stricter these measures are and the sooner they are implemented, the more lives can be saved.
- Additionally, we show that people that remain in isolation significantlyreduce  their  probability  of  contagion,  so  risk  groups should  be  recommended  to  maintain  a  lowcontact rate during the course of the epidemic.
+ Additionally, we show that people that remain in isolation significantly reduce  their  probability  of  contagion,  so  risk  groups should  be  recommended  to  maintain  a  low contact rate during the course of the epidemic.

 ### The graphic from model